 Admission to the Pharmacology Program is based on the recommendation of the Pharmacology Committee and approval of the Director of the School of Biomedical Sciences.

-The competitive applicant will have a minimum of 3.0 GPA (undergraduate and graduate), qualifying GRE scores and hold a baccalaureate degree that includes coursework in biochemistry and physiology.
+The competitive applicant will have a minimum of 3.0 GPA (undergraduate and graduate) and hold a baccalaureate degree that includes coursework in biochemistry and physiology.
 Exceptions to these criteria are applicants demonstrating exceptional scholarly activity.
 The applicant is also expected to have completed at least two years of chemistry, one year of mathematics, one year of physics and relevant courses in biology.
-Three letters of recommendation and the general GRE are required; international applicants must also submit the TOEFL (minimum score of 100) or IELTS (minimum score of 7.0).
+Three letters of recommendation are required.
+International applicants must also submit the TOEFL (minimum score of 100) or IELTS (minimum score of 7.0).
 Additional information concerning the program, its faculty, advisor selection, and development of a research plan can be obtained from the Director of the School of Biomedical Sciences.

 The core instruction for all students in the Pharmacology Program is provided in basic physiology and pharmacology.
 Special attention is placed on additional electives that provide a student with a thorough grounding in areas related to their long-term research and career interests.